Camille Pissarro (1830-1903) is the doyen of the French impressionism. He was one of the longest-lived impressionist painters, along with Renoir.

 Paul Cezanne was not a big talker.
 He had a difficult character, one difficult to communicate man.
 Today we would call him an introvert.

 Look at Cezanne – he is sitting to pose reluctantly, wearing a coat and hat, ready to leave at any moment.
 Cezanne was an absolute negligee in life – no care for his appearance.
 It is felt how inaction tortures him.
 We don’t see his hands, but we feel his fingers moving unconsciously, inpatient to take the brush.
-Cezanne most probably only endured this sitting for Pissarro.
+Cezanne most probably endured this sitting only for Pissarro.
 Back to him on the wall there are only paintings, in one of which (with ironic love) a stocky painter with a beard holds his palette, staying like an angel right above Cezanne.

 All this in one of my loveliest colour combinations – brown and blue.
 Marvellous picture of the great painter.

 Since Pissarro was an incredibly soft and lovable man, he also has been a great friend.

 You can look at his paintings at Wikiart.